sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/08 - The New Towel Boy/02 - Subcon Deez Nuts.md

 They looked terrified from a distance.
 Scared of the forest or scared of him?
 They let out a shriek when his claws wrapped around them and he pulled them back into his domain.

 As soon as he had let go of them, Alex snapped backward, wrapping her arms around herself. *As if that will save you,* Snatcher mused.
+"Look, okay.
+I'm sorry, I thought you might have found that funny," she explained.